-The EULawSD module consists of: (i) a series of keynote lectures by leading scholars or practitioners; (ii) an annual 40-hour course, characterised by frontal lectures, analyses of case studies, and discussion groups; (iii) a final roundtable multidisciplinary discussion with experts and practitioners from different sectors; (iv) a dedicated website and a series of webinars with experts and practitioners in different fields of EU law and sustainable development.
+The EULawSD module consisted of: (i) a series of keynote lectures by leading scholars or practitioners; (ii) an annual 40-hour course, characterised by frontal lectures, analyses of case studies, and discussion groups; (iii) a series of keynote lectures hosting multidisciplinary discussions with experts and practitioners from different sectors; (iv) a dedicated website and a series of webinars with experts and practitioners in different fields of EU law and sustainable development.

-The 40-hour course is structured around 9 core themes.
+The 40-hour course was structured around 9 core themes.

 Theme I | Fundamentals of Sustainable Development

-These lectures introduce the basic interdisciplinary notions underpinning sustainable development, addressing the practical and conceptual challenges stemming from the environment and development conundrum.
-At the same time, the lectures provide some preliminary background to the history and politics of international negotiations on sustainable development as well as on the emergence and evolution of the principle of sustainable development in international law.
+These lectures introduced the basic interdisciplinary notions underpinning sustainable development, addressing the practical and conceptual challenges stemming from the environment and development conundrum.
+At the same time, the lectures provided some preliminary background to the history and politics of international negotiations on sustainable development as well as on the emergence and evolution of the principle of sustainable development in international law.

 Theme II | International and EU Law on the Principle of Sustainable Development

-These lectures focus on sustainable development as a key principle underlying large areas of EU primary and secondary legislation.
-The lectures first introduce sustainable development as a principle of international and EU law, describing its components (e.g. integration, intra- and inter-generational equity, precaution, the polluter-pays-principle, co-operation, sustainable use of natural resources) and the way it has been interpreted and used by international and regional courts, such as especially by the International Court of Justice, the Court of Justice of the European Union, the European Court of Human Rights, other regional courts and international arbitral tribunals.
-The lectures then analyse the EU commitment to sustainable development as enshrined in the European Treaties and translated into secondary legislation (focusing on the emphasis of EU sources of law on the need to ensure policy integration and policy coherence), and seek to clarify how the concept should be defined and implemented in EU law in the light of the adoption of the 2030 Agenda for Sustainable Development.
+These lectures focused on sustainable development as a key principle underlying large areas of EU primary and secondary legislation.
+The lectures first introduced sustainable development as a principle of international and EU law, describing its components (e.g. integration, intra- and inter-generational equity, precaution, the polluter-pays-principle, co-operation, sustainable use of natural resources) and the way it has been interpreted and used by international and regional courts, such as especially by the International Court of Justice, the Court of Justice of the European Union, the European Court of Human Rights, other regional courts and international arbitral tribunals.
+The lectures then analysed the EU commitment to sustainable development as enshrined in the European Treaties and translated into secondary legislation (focusing on the emphasis of EU sources of law on the need to ensure policy integration and policy coherence), and sought to clarify how the concept should be defined and implemented in EU law in the light of the adoption of the 2030 Agenda for Sustainable Development.

 Theme III | Mapping the Intersections I : EU, Common Market Law and Sustainable Economic Development